bluedynamics/agx.sphinx/docs/source/users/index.rst

 User Documentation
 ===================

-This documentation aims at users of AGX -- people drawing UML diagrams to generate code from it.
+This documentation is aimed at users of AGX -- people drawing UML diagrams to generate code from it.

 .. toctree::